Sylius/Sylius/docs/index.rst

 Components
 ----------

-:doc:`E-Commerce components for PHP documentation </components/index>`.
+:doc:`Documentation of the Sylius E-Commerce components for PHP </components/index>`.

 .. toctree::
    :hidden: